Falco90/dao-membership/README.md

 The mechanics demonstrated in this project can be applied to other settings as well, for example within DAO's to reward member participation.

--Instructions to run on localhost:
+# Instructions to run on localhost:

-Create a local node by running npx hardhat node
+1. npx hardhat node
-Run the deploy script by running npx hardhat run scripts/deploy.js --network localhost Start the front-end by running npm run dev
+2. npx hardhat run scripts/deploy.js --network localhost

-Make sure to reset the Metamask account connected to localhost every time the hardhat node is rebooted.
+3. npm run dev